Ruthrash/surface_normal_filter/README.md

 ## Surface Normal from Dense Depth Map
-A static filter using Haar like kernels to estimate surface normal maps from dense depth maps.
+A convolution filter using Haar-like kernels to estimate surface normal maps from dense depth maps.
 It is implemented as a feedforward neural network in PyTorch and its  usage can be inferred from [demo.py](https://github.com/Ruthrash/surface_normal_filter/blob/master/demo.py)

 # Example
 For a depth image like the one below,